-The Ghosts of Glenmirror appears in Castle of Horror 4: Women Running from Houses, a gothic-themed anthology edited by Jason Henderson.
+The Ghosts of Glenmirror appears in Castle of Horror 4: Women Running from Houses, a gothic-themed anthology edited by Jason Henderson and In Churl Yo.
 The cover is an example of its inspiration; covers of gothic romance novels almost always featured a woman running away from an ominous house, mansion, or castle, as you can see for yourself if you Google women running from houses.
 The excerpt below is from the opening scene of the story.

 The Ghosts of Glenmirror